laravel/precognition/README.md

 ## Polling

 As polling with Precognition is a common use-case, the library comes with some handy polling features.
-To create a "poll" instance, you should call the `poll` function passing through a closure that should be executed while polling:
+To create a "poll" instance, you should call the `poll` function, passing through a closure to be executed while polling:

 ```js
 import precognitive, { Poll } from 'laravel-precognition';